KIT-BIS/json-nets/README.md

 Different JSON technologies can be used for inscriptions:
 - Places are inscribed with [JSON-Schema](https://json-schema.org/).
-- Arcs from places to transitions are inscribed with a [JSONPath-filter](https://github.com/dchester/jsonpath).
+- Arcs are inscribed with a [JSONPath-filter](https://github.com/dchester/jsonpath).
-- Transitions and arcs from transitions to places are inscribed with [Jsonnet](https://jsonnet.org/).
+- Transitions are inscribed with [Jsonnet](https://jsonnet.org/).

 **Disclaimer:** The editor is currently under heavy development and not production-ready.
 If you want to contribute, or have any comments, write an email to andreas.fritsch@kit.edu

 Main Developer: Andreas Fritsch.
 Contributions: Martin Forell, Hanna Lagemann.

-## Known issues

-Email format is currently not supported for the JSON schema implementation.

 ## Development
 ### Recommended IDE Setup